 Did I mention the steep ascents and descents into Hastings?Up and down and Up, and down,then Up,then down again.

 It was an invigorating walk and well worth the effort to get there.

-It’s worth joining up with a walking group as they have experienced guides which without I would have given up.
+I need to mention that this walk alone made it worth joining up with a walking group.
+They have experienced guides which without I would have given up.
 I’m not much of a map reader, but eventually, as I get out more I will start to learn